corda/CSDE-cordapp-template-kotlin/README.md

 # CSDE-cordapp-template-kotlin

-To help make the process of prototyping CorDapps on Corda 5 beta 1.1 release more straight forward we have developed the Cordapp Standard Development Environment (CSDE).
+To help make the process of prototyping CorDapps on Corda 5 release more straight forward we have developed the Cordapp Standard Development Environment (CSDE).

 The CSDE is obtained by cloning this CSDE-Cordapp-Template-Kotlin to your local machine.
 The CSDE provides: